introdh/intro-dh-klim96/ReadingResponses.md

 Seeing this linked on the website, since I've gone to this site before, helped me understand what *American Panorama* is about.

+#### Crampton Reading

+> **AHA!:** "The basic viewpoint is that mapping (i.e., cartography and GIS) is both capable of engaging with critical issues, and has often done so."

+This was a nice way to offer a solution between the two silences that Crampton describes and shows the importance of mapping.

+> **UNCLEAR:** ""

+The descriptions the website offers, like this one, do not make it clear what *American Panorama* is about or what its goals are.

 ### 2017-10-23: Mapping: A Critical Introduction

 ### 2017-11-06: Social networks